MaybeMonad/dezineleo-site/src/pages/prototype-in-javascript/index.md

 Yeah, I know it is not that easy to understand, but as a JavaScript coder, you cannot ignore it.
 So let’s get this sh*t done together.

-Here is a quick preview of the topics.

 ## What is JavaScript Prototype?

 Before talking about JavaScript Prototype, you ought to understand **JavaScript Object** firstly.